-After hoping out of the car, the beauty of Manaslu greets us.
+After hopping out of the car, the beauty of Manaslu greets us.
 Pass through Gurung and other ethnic villages and experience their warm hospitality.
-Because so few trekkers take the Manalsu Circuit Trek, we are welcomed with open arms.
-There is a saying ‘Guest is God,’ and in these areas, the residents truly practice this phrase.
+Because so few trekkers take the Manaslu Circuit Trek, we are welcomed with open arms.
+There is a saying, ‘Guest is God,’ and in these areas, the residents truly practice this phrase.

 Beginning from Soti Khola (700 meters), the trail is almost a continuous climb up the Budhi Gandaki River.
 At certain points, we must zig-zag up the vertical cliffs that guide the river.
 The area is home to a number of wild animals, including the musk deer, and even the snow leopard higher in the alpine territory.

 At last, we reach the Larkya La (pass).
 At 5135 meters / 16,847 feet), it’s the highest point of our trek as well as the most mesmerizing for most people.
 To reach it, we walk by four frozen lakes.
 At the top, feast your eyes on Himlung Himal (7126 meters), Cheo Himal (6820 meters), Gyaji Kung (7030 meters), Annapurna II (7937 meters), and many rugged peaks.
 It’s a moment you’ll never forget!
 From here, we descend to Dharapani and then to Besisahar.
 Soon, we’ll be back in Kathmandu for the farewell dinner.